 The City of Montgomery has been awarded the highest possible rating for fire services, earning a Public Protection Classification of “1” from the Insurance Services Office for providing superior protection.
-Montgomery joins an elite group of municipalities that has achieved this top rating — fewer than 0.2 percent nationwide — and represents the only class “1” rating ever awarded in Alabama.
+Montgomery joins an elite group of municipalities that has achieved this top rating — fewer than 0.2 percent nationwide — and represents the first class “1” rating ever awarded in Alabama.

 In announcing this singular achievement, Mayor Todd Strange said, “Earning an ISO ‘1’ rating is a testament to the exceptional efforts of several organizations.
 Montgomery's Bravest have once again proven they are the greatest firefighters in the world, and we commend our Department of Emergency Communications and Water Works for their part in helping us secure this unprecedented achievement.

 “We are among fewer than 0.2 percent of cities in the nation to achieve this status and have the peace of mind in knowing when an emergency arises our first responders are more than suited to handle the situation,” he said.

 Fire Chief Miford Jordan praised the collaborative efforts and skill of employees throughout Montgomery Fire/Rescue.
 “I could not be more proud of our MF/R team,” said Jordan.
 “It’s meaningful to me to be part of securing the top ISO rating because of its importance to our city, and to have the opportunity to contribute every day to the safety of Montgomery.”

 ISO ratings are the nationwide standard by which community fire protective services are evaluated.
 Virtually all insurance companies in the United States use this data to establish fire insurance premiums.
 Higher ISO ratings help secure lower fire insurance premiums for both residential and commercial customers.